 This conversation happened one evening when we were talking about spirituality.
 I had been practicing zen for several years, without attaining any deeper understanding.
 Because Ed did appear to have some insight, I asked him straight up: “Ed, how do I drop my ego?”

-By this time I was quite fanatical about getting a straight answer from him, so with a lot of focus I asked him for a third time “Ed, stop this nonsense of giving me that short answer, come on and give me a straight answer – how do I drop my ego??”
-He replied by strongly saying “EGO..!”
+By this time I was quite motivated to get a straight answer from him, so with a lot of focus I asked him for a third time: “Ed, stop this nonsense of giving me that short answer, come on and give me a straight answer – how do I drop my ego??”
+He replied by strongly saying: “EGO..!”

 At that point I saw that she momentarily let go of her grasping for the answer and it seemed like she caught a glimpse of what I was trying to explain.

 If you are trying to ‘get it’ the answer can only be NO. You cannot get it because you are it.
 You are doing all the ego stuff, so how can somebody else stop that for you?
 The only thing somebody else might unexpectedly do is make you aware of what you are doing.

 So I ‘got’ that there is nothing to get for the ego.
 The value of this insight was that I saw that the fact that there are difficulties in life is not a problem, but the fact that you WANT TO GET RID of those difficulties make them into a problem.